 - Soldering Iron At least 60 watts with a thin tip is recommended.
-A temperature-controlled soldering station would be preferred.

-- Rosin core solder please see the soldering tips section below for a discussion on choosing between leaded or non-leaded solder compositions.

-- #1 and #2 phillips-head screw drivers

-- Small straight-slot screwdriver used to adjust a variable resistor, so a blade width of 1/8" to 3/16" is recommended.

-- Small needle-nosed pliers

-- Small diagonal wire cutters

-- Nut drivers (or sockets/wrenches) in the following sizes: 3/16", 1/4", 5/16", 3/8"

-- Wire strippers

-- Multi-meter w/ test leads (not shown)
+A temperature-controlled soldering station would be preferred. - Rosin core solder please see the soldering tips section below for a discussion on choosing between leaded or non-leaded solder compositions. - A short length of 4-conductor cable such as a telephone extension cable.
+To be used for pre-assembly testing of the remote relay box's circuit board. - #1 and #2 phillips-head screw drivers - Small straight-slot screwdriver used to adjust a variable resistor, so a blade width of 1/8" to 3/16" is recommended. - Small needle-nosed pliers - Small diagonal wire cutters - Nut drivers (or sockets/wrenches) in the following sizes: 3/16", 1/4", 5/16", 3/8" - Wire strippers - Multi-meter w/ test leads (not shown)